 The Bare Access is made from fully breathable, vegan-friendly mesh.
 They were clearly made with outdoor roughness in mind.
 Antimicrobial inner linings will prevent them from stinking even if you take them into the mud, and their reflective stripes are very useful during evening workouts.

-This model is available in three color schemes: dark slate, volcanic Folkstone gray, and black.
+This lightweight running shoe is available in three color schemes: dark slate, volcanic Folkstone gray, and black.
 The brand’s sizes run a bit large and go from 7.5 to 15.

 The Prio has chosen to play up on this unassuming advantage by keeping the top half of the shoe as close as possible as a normal tennis shoe, or even a good pair of reliable hospital shoes.
 The sole, however, does meet every requirement that the minimalist philosophy stands by.
 Very thin, with almost no drop, and providing your feet with the opportunity to adapt to the ground beneath them of every step, the Prio will let you stretch and bounce to your heart’s content while at the gym while still staying acceptable on the way out should you want catch a movie without causing a fuss.

 The Prio is available in four colors: yellow, imperial blue, charcoal red, and black.

 If you are interested in some affordable options, check out our guide to the top budget running shoes.